lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 the board, technically called *bearing*.

-For every number thrown a man is removed from the corresponding point, or, if the player prefers, it may be played up;
+For every number thrown a man is removed from the corresponding point, or, if the player prefers, it may be played up; if, however, it is impossible to play up a man, it must be "borne."

 [^1]: N.B.—When all six points are blocked, it is useless for the player to throw, and his adversary, therefore, may continue to play until he opens a point in his home table.

-<div style="page-break-after: always;"></div>

-if, however, it is impossible to play up a man, it must be "borne."

 Suppose his home table to be made up, and he throws cinque dleuce, he bears one man from his cinque and one from his